Rings of microdifferential operators for arithmetic $\mathscr{D}$-modules: On finiteness of sheaves of rings

 \begin{dfn} Let $(X,\mc{O}_X)$ be a ringed space satisfying (FT).
-We say that this ringed space (or $\mc{O}_X$) is {\em strictly noetherian} if the condition (SH) is satisfied for any coherent $\mc{O}_X|_U$-modules for any open subset $U$ of $X$. \end{dfn}
+The ringed space or $\mc{O}_X$ is said to be {\em {\normalfont(SH)}-noetherian} if condition (SH) is satisfied for any coherent $\mc{O}_X|_U$-modules for any open subset $U$ of $X$.
+If, moreover, $\mc{O}_X$ is noetherian with respect to $\mf{B}$, we say that $\mc{O}_X$ is {\em strictly noetherian with respect to $\mf{B}$}. \end{dfn}